for Cold Climate Housing and much more

 The moral?
 Traditions brought over from days when energy was cheap and insulation was minimal are not always valid today, and there are a lot of new products and methods which allow us to do things right.
 A little research should allow you to match the "look" you want with the "efficiency" you need.

-Keywords: Design, Walls, Truss, Ceiling, Products, Construction, Techniques, House, Insulation, Roof, Ventilation
+Keywords: Design, Walls, Truss, Ceiling, Construction, Products, Techniques, House, Insulation, Roof, Ventilation

 Article 105